 The use of electric motors in modern society is staggering.
 It is estimated that motor systems alone account for 47% of the world's electricity consumption.
 Additionally, in a manufacturing environment, industrial motor systems account for 70% of all electricity consumption.

 Intersecting this reality is the fact that, as software, artificial intelligence, cloud-based systems and other advanced forms of technology continue to develop, opportunities exist to improve the performance and efficiency of industrial motor systems through monitoring, automation and more precise management . whole system.
 Today, the norm is to connect the control of these motors throughout the ecosystem to run production lines at scale and provide better performance for the entire system.
-Lets Hiconics Global VFD manufacturer explore for you.
+Let Hiconics VFD manufacturer explore for you.

 A variable frequency drive (VFD) is a device that converts a fixed AC voltage and frequency into an adjustable AC voltage and frequency.
 It is used to control the speed of the AC motor.
 By adjusting the voltage and frequency, an AC induction motor can run at many different speeds.
 Variable Speed Drives (VSDs) are simpler to design and use, but the ability of VSDs to control the speed of AC and DC motors is universal.
 They are ideal for stand-alone applications as they mainly consist of a motor and a control unit.
 So what is the difference between VSD and VFD?